Skip to navigation Skip to content Skip to footer

 For more information on this process, refer to the Provider Credentialing (Credentialing and Recredentialing Application Submission Process) section of UCare’s Provider Manual.

 To review UCare’s current formularies, exception process and pharmaceutical procedures, visit the Pharmacy page on the provider website.
-If you would like a copy of this information by fax, email, or mail, contact our Provider Assistance Center at 612-676-3300 or 1-888-531-1493 (toll free).
+If you would like a copy of this information by fax, email or mail, contact the Provider Assistance Center at 612-676-3300 or 1-888-531-1493 toll-free.

-We welcome individual member referrals from practitioners for this program.
-Other referral sources include medical management programs, discharge planners, caregivers, and members.
+UCare welcomes individual member referrals from practitioners for this program.
+Other referral sources include medical management programs, discharge planners, caregivers and members.
 UCare also identifies members for enrollment into the Complex Case Management Program using predictive modeling.
 Referrals are screened for program eligibility and assigned to a complex case manager, if indicated.

 UCare accepts all referrals for screening for our Complex Case Management Program.
 Participation in this program is voluntary and free for eligible UCare Medicare Plans, UCare Individual & Family Plans, UCare Individual & Family Plans with M Health Fairview, Prepaid Medical Assistance Program (PMAP) and MinnesotaCare members.
-Complex Case Management is also available to Connect and Connect+ members who are pregnant.
-You can refer a member to this program by completing the referral form on our website (under the “Authorizations” tab, click “Care/Case Management Referral Forms” and select appropriate form).
+You can refer a member to this program by completing the referral form found on the on the Authorization page within the “Care/Case Management Referral Forms” accordion, select the appropriate form.

-UCare’s affirmative statement is located on our website’s Important Coverage Information page under “How UCare makes coverage decisions, manages care, and determines authorizations.”
+UCare’s affirmative statement is located on the Important Coverage Information page.

 Members and practitioners may request a copy of Medical Necessity Criteria used to make UM determinations by completing the Medical Necessity Criteria Request Form.
-Additionally, Providers and members are able to access the criteria used for decision making via UCare's website: https://prod.ds.interqual.com/service/connect/transparency?tid=bb070c3e-d799-430d-acad-aaa0c1756b2c If you would like to receive a copy of the affirmative statement or the Medical Necessity Criteria Request Form by fax, email, or mail, please contact the UM intake line at 612-676-6705, and we will send the information within five business days of receipt of the request.
+Additionally, providers and members can access the criteria used for decision-making via the One Healthcare ID website.
+If you would like to receive a copy of the affirmative statement or the Medical Necessity Criteria Request Form by fax, email or mail, contact the UM intake line at 612-676-6705, and we will send the information within five business days of receipt of the request.

 UCare takes member rights and responsibilities seriously.
-Practitioners are expected to be familiar with the Member Rights and Responsibilities.
-Our members’ rights and responsibilities can be found in the Member Appeals & Grievances section of the Provider Manual.
-If you would like a copy of the Members’ Rights and Responsibilities statement by fax, email, or mail, contact our Provider Assistance Center at 612-676-3300 or 1-888-531-1493 (toll free).
+Practitioners are expected to be familiar with the Member Rights and Responsibilities, which can be found in the Member Appeals & Grievances section of the Provider Manual.
+If you would like a copy of the Members’ Rights and Responsibilities statement by fax, email or mail, contact our Provider Assistance Center at 612-676-3300 or 1-888-531-1493 toll-free.

 The Informed Medical Decision-Making Foundation describes shared decision-making (SDM) as a collaborative process that allows patients and practitioners to make health care treatment decisions together, taking into account the best scientific evidence available, as well as the patient’s values and preferences.
 SDM honors the practitioner’s expert knowledge and the patient’s right to be fully informed of all care options and the potential harm and benefits.
 This process provides patients with the support they need to make the best individualized care decisions, while allowing practitioners to feel confident in the care they prescribe.

-Shared Decision-Making resources can be found on the UCare Quality Initiatives website.
-If you would like a copy of these resources faxed, emailed, or mailed, please contact our Provider Assistance Center at 612-676-3300 or 1-888-531-1493 (toll free).
+Shared Decision-Making resources can be found on the UCare provider website.
+If you would like a copy of these resources faxed, emailed or mailed, please contact our Provider Assistance Center at 612-676-3300 or 1-888-531-1493 toll-free.

 UCare's Language Profile

 UCare integrates data from various sources to understand the language needs of its members.
 Nearly 90% of UCare members report speaking English, while U.S. Census data suggests the overall Minnesota population is approximately 88% English-speaking.
 UCare recognizes the importance of serving its linguistically diverse membership.
-Here's a breakdown of the top foreign languages spoken by UCare members: Spanish; Amharic, Somali or other Afro-Asiatic languages; Hmong, Vietnamese, and Chinese.
+Here's a breakdown of the top foreign languages spoken by UCare members: Arabic, Burmese, Cambodian, Chinese (Mandarin and Cantonese), French, Hmong, Lao, Oromo, Russian, Somali, Spanish, Urdu and Vietnamese.

 Cultural Care Connection: A Comprehensive Resource